 Fountains can create aerosols by splashing water, and are a particular risk if the water is warm or heated intermittently by submerged lighting.
 Regular draining, cleaning and disinfection is recommended.

 Nebulisers and humidifiers

-Nebuliser bowls should be rinsed after each use, and the entire chamber and mask washed daily in warm water and dishwashing liquid.
-All components should be rinsed and allowed to air dry.
+Nebuliser bowls need to be rinsed after each use, and the entire chamber and mask washed daily in warm water and dishwashing liquid.
+All components then need to be rinsed and allowed to air dry.

-Nebuliser pumps should be serviced and filters changed regularly, in accordance with the manufacturer’s instructions.
+Have nebuliser pumps serviced and filters changed regularly, in accordance with the manufacturer’s instructions.

-Spa baths should be drained after each use, inspected frequently, and regularly cleaned and maintained to ensure hygienic operation.
-The entire system should be kept dry when not in use.
+Drain spa baths after each use, and make sure they are inspected frequently, and cleaned and maintained regularly to ensure hygienic operation.
+Keep the entire system dry when not in use.

 Domestic evaporative air conditioners

 Although there have been no reported cases of Legionnaires’ disease connected with the use of domestic evaporative cooling systems, correct maintenance is essential to control the accumulation of sediment, bacteria, mould and algal growth inside the unit.